djlonboy/learning-a-new-language/README.md

-In addition to the obvious benefit of building a cheat-sheet which I can refer to when beginning to write in the new language, there is another really useful advantage to this step, which is that it highlights any variations or idioms which are specific to that language.
+In addition to the obvious benefit of building a cheat-sheet which I can refer to when writing in the new language, there is another really useful advantage to this step, which is that it highlights any variations or idioms which are specific to that language.